ljnissen/gocode/README.md

 # Go tutorial

-This is Go tutorial based on my own understanding of Golang.
+This is a Go tutorial based on my own understanding of Golang.